EZCodes/OpenGL-Graphics/README.md

 # OpenGL-Graphics
-This is a repository for the Computer Graphics module related projects.
+This is a repository for the personal project, related to Computer Graphics module.

 ## Video of the project mid way